mlotinga/sottek-hearing-model/README.md

                                out_plot=True)
 ```

-The third reference signal generated above, `sine_1kHz_4Hz_60dB` corresponds with fluctuation strength.
+The third reference signal generated above (`sine_1kHz_4Hz_60dB`) corresponds with the fluctuation strength metric.
 This metric will be added to the package in a future release.

 ## How to cite
 The algorithms in this package were initially translated to Python from the MATLAB codes published alongside the following paper: